Nasr-SFB1315/MouseCare/Camera-Test/readme.md

 Here we need to know the index correlating to the camera used example result:
 ”Camera 0 is available”
-If no camera is available please check you hardware
+If no camera is available, please check your hardware

 ### test your video stream